davide2894/memory/project-journal.md

 6:53am  - the problem still pops up.
 At times sass compiles, at times doesn't.

 6:59am  - can't take it anymore, changed watch directly to css file.
 Now works.

 7:28am - now the bar doesn't show the assigned style.

 9:36am - it was a bug in brackers. ok so now I've styled the title as to give it db font and made cards round, w/border.
 So now they look like actual dragon balls.
 The thing left could be modal customization.
 Now it's gray.

+//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+## Day 10  - Tue 3/4/18
+7:55am - theory: handle double touch with function to replace in ontouchstart=""; in html.
+I should use a counter var at each touch.
+Something like -- ontouchstart(btn):
+    - touchcount++:
+        - if count === 0:
+            * flip
+        - if count > 1:
+            * prevent it
+            * reset count to 0
+I have ontouch in html.
+Ontouch triggers the function.
+The function should just count and do some things depening on the count number.
+8:47pm - fixed.

+11:55am - it works but console outputs an error each time the event handler is fired, stating it's argument is not defineds

+//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+## Day 11  - Wed 4/4/18
+9:20am - woke up late due to all family time previous days.
+Code anyway because done is better than perfect.
+Show up everyday.
+I should add a match animation to add right after cards are flipped and match is recognized.
+What kind of animation could I use?

+10:42am - I created the animation.
+Now, when there's win condition, it should be triggered with js.
+Something like I

+12:43pm - on codepen it works as I expect but when I add it to the actual project it doesn't.
+I see that the animation is added when there's a match, so that' ok.
+Still, it doesn't show the effect in action.
+Wait, I should add the animaiton to the card__back, not on card.

+1:18pm - the animation works partially now.
+The keyframe doesn't...Should check why.

+1:24pm - it was a typo again.
+Now it works but doesn't shake, it disappears and reappers briefly.